 The current state of play

-Each of these trips was organized via space tourism agency Space Adventures, with travelers transported on Russian Soyuz spacecraft to the ISS.
+After Tito's historic 2001 flight, seven other private citizens traveled to space -- also coughing up millions to do so -- via space tourism agency Space Adventures, with travelers transported on Russian Soyuz spacecraft to the ISS.

 There haven't been any space tourists since 2009, which Space Adventures' representative Stacey Tearne puts down to the fact the US Space Shuttle program was retired, leaving Russian Soyuz craft as the only option for getting to and from the ISS.